 - Collect fresh specimens.
 Send a generous amount of material, if available.

-- Incomplete information or poorly selected specimens may result in an inaccurate diagnosis or inappropriate control recommendations.
+- Incomplete information or poorly selected specimens may result in an inaccurate diagnosis.
 Badly damaged specimens are often unidentifiable and additional sample requests can cause delays.

 - Please double bag out-of-state samples to prevent escape of pathogens/pests during shipping.

 Ship sample to:

 LSPS-Room 116, Purdue University

 West Lafayette, Indiana 47907-2054

 Mailing your sample: We are not open on the weekend.
 Ship early in the week (Monday-Wednesday) using a next day deliver option to make sure you sample gets to us before the weekend.
 For Thursday shipments DO NOT use USPS overnight delivery.
 Your package may arrive at Purdue’s central receiving dock by Friday but will not get to our lab by close of business on Friday.
 Instead use only UPS or FedEx if shipping on Thursday.

 Click here for Tips for Submitting Greenhouse Samples

 For general decline/dying of plants, send whole plants, showing early symptoms, with roots and adjacent soil intact.
 Dig up plant carefully.
 Send several plants.
 Bundle plants together and wrap roots in a plastic bag.
 Wrap the entire bundle of plants in newspaper and place in a crush-proof container for shipment.
 Do not add water.